DAYFA1R/overlord/README.md

 *	`-r`: Reruns the init helper prepopulated by `.overlord.yaml`

 ### `overlord <unique-id>` (`ov <uid>`): Jump to project directory
-Essentially `cd`'s you into the root directory of your project (determined by the unique id) that was specified through init.
+Basically `cd`'s you into the root directory of your project (determined by the unique id) that was specified through init.

 ### `overlord build` (`ov b`): Build project
 Executes whatever was provided as the build command during the init process.
 Can also be supplied in the format `overlord <unique-id> build` if you want to build a project external to your current directory, without actually changing directories.